How to plan for the rise of Gen Z

 4. Gen Z is getting financial education from memes

-The root of each problem is the same: A lack of financial education is leading some to wild speculation and others to shy away from seeking to grow their wealth.
+The root of each problem is the same: A lack of financial education is leading some to wild speculation and others to shy away from opportunities to grow their wealth.
 An advisor who is willing to take time to fill in knowledge gaps and collaborate on a portfolio that meets a range of needs can help Gen Z investors stabilize their approach and improve their outlook.

 5. It's not all about tech